 There is no doubt that social media has become a ubiquitous presence in today’s world.
+Every business pretty much used at least one social media platform to interact with their audience.
+This is a good move for businesses, as it is important for them to move with the times of technology.
+It is constantly changing so it only makes sense to do so.
+It’s all about the engagement stages of a business and their customers.
+If you are a company looking to grow, the route of social media marketing may be one you could go down.
+To find out more, check out a company like TrustRadius to see what others have said about specific programs before making your final decision.
+When it comes to a business, customers are always right.
 It is no different in the jiu-jitsu community, in which social media is used to document your journey, announce accomplishments, and generate support and fans.
 Of course, you already know this.
 Do you know, however, if you’re using your social media like a black belt?

 Here are 10 tips to take your social media game from white belt to black belt (or at least brown belt).
 While the examples I use are with the jiu-jitsu practitioner in mind, these are tips that can easily translate into other lifestyles, professions and interests.